-52 See Paragraph 1A(3) of the Ninth Schedule to the PDPA.
+50 See paragraph 1A(3) of the Ninth Schedule to the PDPA.

-- (a) require any person on the premises to produce the document and provide an explanation of it (if produced); - (b) require any person to state, to the best of his knowledge and belief, where the document may be found; - (c) take copies of, or extracts from, any document which is produced; - (d) take any step which appears to be necessary for the purpose of preserving or preventing interference with the document; and - (e) require any information which is stored in any electronic form and is accessible from the premises and which he considers relates to any matter relevant to the investigation, to be produced in a visible and legible form, which can be taken away.
+- (b) require any person to state, to the best of his knowledge and belief, where the document may be found; - (c) take copies of, or extracts from, any document which is produced; - (d) take any step which appears to be necessary for the purpose of preserving or preventing interference with the document; and - (e) require any information which is stored in any electronic form and is accessible from the premises and which he considers relates to any matter relevant to the investigation, to be produced in a visible and legible form, which can be taken away.